 Free Online Legal Resources

-The variety of legal options for Alabama residents and business owners who need to do business with the courts can seem overwhelming to those who aren't familiar with the state's court system.
+The variety of legal options for Alabama residents and business owners who need to use the courts can seem overwhelming to those who aren't familiar with the state's court system.

 Appeals from these trial courts are sent up to circuit courts, where they are later assigned to either the Court of Civil Appeals or the Court of Criminal Appeals.
-Of course, the Alabama Supreme Court has the final say in all legal matters in the state.
+The Alabama Supreme Court has the final say in all legal matters in the state.

 We have Alabama attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.